 BELLEVILLE is the largest city in the region (population 50,000).
 It’s located at the mouth of the Moira River on the Bay of Quinte.

-What fascinated me about Belleville was Front Street, which is being totally rebuilt this year.
+Front Street is being totally rebuilt this year.
 For aficionados of construction, unobstructed storefronts, and Victorian commercial architecture, this could be a worthwhile stop.
 Front Street is all about local business – no chain stores here.